Featuring an audience that is growing by leaps and bounds.

 It is stunning.

-It is she's not winning anything except superdelegates.
+She's not winning anything except superdelegates.

-What is he won?
+I mean, Bernie, what is he won?

-Seven of the last eight.
+Seven of the last eight?

-Bernie Sanders won seven of the last eight, and still the news coverage is how Mrs. Clinton continues unaltered in her path to nail down the Democrat nomination.
+And still, the news coverage is how Mrs. Clinton continues unaltered in her path to nail down the Democrat nomination.

 Here's Greg in Arcade, New York.